Our weekly production challenges are a great way to exercise your creativity and find inspiration in the studio!

 We host weekly production challenges on our Discord server to help producers break out of creative ruts and find inspiration in the studio!
 (Oh, and you can win production packs as well!)

-For week two, we asked all of our challengers to create a buildup and drop using a Melodic Loop from our pack Virtual for Serum!
+For week one, we asked all of our challengers to create a buildup and drop using the Junkies preset from our free Vital preset pack called Apostle!
+(Free Download)

-Here’s the sample that our competitors started with, though they were free to modify and transform the sample as needed as well as use other samples and presets in their entries as well.
+Here’s the preset that our competitors started with, though they were free to modify the patch as needed as well as use other samples and presets in their entries as well.

 We gave our competitors two days to create their entries, and we were very pleased with the results!

-Ultimately, it would be Raz who would snag this week’s title and prize!
+Ultimately, it would be Andy the Jay, an up and coming producer from the UK who would snag this week’s title and prize!

-Here’s Raz’ winning entry, continue reading below to hear how he went about creating it!
+Here’s Andy’s winning entry, continue reading below to hear how he went about creating it!

 JOIN OUR COMMUNITY ON DISCORD!

 Ask production questions, get feedback on your tracks, and compete to win free packs in weekly production challenges just like this one!
 Join here!

 One of the first things I did to the preset was add a small amount of chorus in the Vital effects menu, just to give it a bit more space, because I felt as though the original preset – as amazing as it is – was slightly dry for the spacious intro I was trying to put together.